 Option 2: Direct Submission

 You may do a direct submission on your own; however, The Joint Commission doesn’t expect this portal to be open for submission until the start of the new year.
-And in fact, all they really say is that they will have it available in time for the March 15th deadline.
+And in fact, all they really say is that they will have it available in time for the new June 29th deadline.
 It will also cost you $300 per hospital per year.

 There are a few other requirements you must fulfill if you submit on your own.